jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 * Offer a virtual live class where users register on Prodigy and complete a quiz once complete.
 * Run a class that is available as in person live, where users register through Prodigy.
 After which you can choose to either require a quiz or simply mark the user as complete if they attend.
 * Use Prodigy as a roster system only for a live class, registration can be handled off the sites and the attendance and completion is simply tracked in Prodigy.
-* Run a class live which is recorded and later also offered a distributive class.
+* Run a class live which is recorded and later offered as a distributive class.
 * Any combination of distributive/virtual live/in person live where you either require a quiz or not and where registration is either handled by Prodigy or a different system.
 ## Creating a Class
 There are lots of options when creating a class but our goal was to make the process simple and only require you to use the features that you need.
 We are not using a standard class authoring tool like SCORM, frankly, those tools are outdated and don’t allow the same level of functionality and flexibility as our tool.
 They also don’t handle video well which makes building a modern class difficult.

 To add a class, start off by going to the Classes tab from your training officer account and click Add Class.
-Once you are done with a page, you can click Continue to go to the next page or choose Save as Draft to come back and finish it later.
 {%figure src="/images/add-class.png" atl="Add Class" /%}

 {% callout title="Editing a Class" %}